Ultimate Limestone Coast Roadtrip

 Okay, raise your hand if you’re thirsty...
 Around here all roads lead to wine, and with local foodies working hand-in-hand with our vignerons, you’ll never go hungry either.
 Here’s a few cellar doors that take the cellar door experience just as seriously as views and vino.
 Oh, and in case you’re wondering, yes.
 It’s always wine ‘o clock somewhere, so park your conscience at home…

 Famous for producing rich Cabernet Sauvignons, the legendary Coonawarra is a global icon in wine, and with the very first vines planted at Wynns Coonawarra Estate back in 1890 it’s a pretty good place to start.
-Sure, you can taste the whole range in the cellar door, but how about a little adventure?
-Try blending your own wine to see if your vintage stacks up with the best of them and you’ll not only get your own personally labelled bottle to take home, but also a liquid lesson in winemaking.
+Sure, you can taste the whole range in the cellar door, but how about delving a little deeper?
+Book in for one of their cellar door experiences to learn of the stories behind the families, vines and Coonawarra's winemaking heritage.

 In case you didn’t know, Gin’s a thing and all the young pretty things can’t get enough of it.
 As they slink down into their cramped underground bars, St. Mary’s Wines in Penola has been busy transforming their age-old vineyard into a spirit-lover’s sanctuary, away from the city hustle.
 Putting it's wine heritage aside, this family-owned boutique winery recently caught the judges’ eye at the 2021 GinNation Awards, and in their famous show garden outside you’ll also find local art dotted between roses and greenery, along with a menagerie of wildlife and birds.
 Once you're done tasting, stumble your way to the stylish Must at Coonawarra to rest your head.